microsoft/hlsl-specs/proposals/0038-16bit-isspecialfloat.md

 We should also update the DXIL validator to disallow the 16 bit DXIL overloads for the 'isinf', 'isnan', and 'isfinite', operations for SM 6.8 and below.
-We do not plan to update the 'isnormal' operation because it is not reachable via HLSL.

 ## Detailed design

 ### HLSL Additions

-There are no HLSL Additions.
+Currently there is no 'isnormal' HLSL function, and the plan is to add 'isnormal' to HLSL.
+The 16 bit version of the new 'isnormal' function will be emulated using LLVM IR for SM6.8 and earlier and will generate the appropriate 16 bit DXIL Op in SM6.9 and later.
 The implementations for 16 bit float 'isinf', 'isnan', and 'isfinite' will be updated to use emulation via LLVM IR for SM6.8 and earlier, and will generate the appropriate 16 bit DXIL Op in SM6.9 and later.
-For the min16float type, the implementation will remain unchanged, DXC will continue to use the 32 bit DXIL ops.
+For the min16float type, the implementations will remain unchanged, DXC will continue to use the 32 bit DXIL ops.

 ### Interchange Format Additions